 What is the definition of a social enterprise?

 A: A social enterprise is a common good corporation with a purpose to create profits that benefit people and places for future generations.
-The legal structure of the organization is not the deciding factor but including a social impact or community benefit mission in it’s charter is useful.
+The legal structure of the organization is not the deciding factor, but rather the intentional purpose embedded in this charter of the organization matters.